hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > I am not sufficient lawyer now to show;
 >
-> Tho' they may at the door no money take,
+> Though they may at the door no money take,
 >
-> 'Tis plain these balls are for amusement sake;
+> It is plain these balls are for amusement sake;
 >
 > Public amusement you must know, is meant
 >
-> To he suppress'd by act of Parliament,
+> To he suppressed by act of Parliament,
 >
 > Without you have a license for the same,
 >